 4. How do I work out the best places to cycle?

-It may seem obvious, but Google is a fantastic tool for finding routes in your area.
-Cyclists are a helpful bunch and with a bit of research, you’ll find the internet is full of blogs and forums filled with people sharing every type of route.
-In the UK, we also have a national charity devoted to sharing cycle routes?
-Visit Sustrans to find out more.
+Cyclists are a helpful bunch and with a bit of research, you’ll find the internet is full of blogs, forums and apps (like Strava) filled with helpful tips and tricks to find the best routes.
+In the UK, we even have a national charity, Sustrans, devoted to sharing cycle routes.

 5. How else can you make your bike ride more fun?